 Cholesterol is a fatty substance that is essential for the body.
 Too much cholesterol in the blood can cause health problems.
 Healthy eating can help to reduce your cholesterol.
 Suggestions include choosing healthier monounsaturated and polyunsaturated fats, and reducing the amount of saturated fats and trans-fats you eat.

-Cholesterol is used for many different things in your body, but becomes a problem when there is too much of it in your blood.
+Blood cholesterol is a fatty substance produced naturally by your liver and found in your blood.
+Blood cholesterol is used for many different things in your body, but it can become a problem when there is too much of it in your blood.

 Types of cholesterol